zingale/pyjournal2/README.md

 manage a LaTeX-based scientific journal.
 The journal is distributed (via `git`) so that we can access it from any machine we work on.
 It is commandline driven to make the barrier-to-entry for creating a short entry minimal.
-Entries are shown in date-order, and any number of appendices can be added to the end of the journal.
-The resulting PDF journal is searchable.
+Entries are shown in date-order.

 Note: the current version of this works only for python 3